-If you’re like me, there’s probably been a few times when you get out of the shower, started to put your moisturizer on, only to wonder if you even shaved your legs.
+If you’re like me, there probably were a few times when you got out of the shower and started to put your moisturizer on, only to wonder if you’d even shaved your legs.
 You remember shaving, but you still feel prickly when you get done.
 Grr!

 Or what about the dreaded razor burn?
-Nothing like little red bumps on your legs to ruin your new outfit.
-Whether it was a dull razor, or not enough shave cream, we’ve all been there!
+Nothing like those little red bumps on your legs to ruin your new outfit.
+Whether it was a dull razor or not enough shave cream, we’ve all been there!

 1. Forgetting to exfoliate